MagnetarRocket/steaview/README.md

 	* RootFrameFg(optional on color systems): Foreground color seprate from the main foreground color.

-	* ShadowBg:

-	* ShadowFg:
+	* ShadowBg(optional on color systems): Background color seprate from the main background color.

+	* ShadowFg(optional on color systems): Foreground color seprate from the main foreground color.

+	* SelectBg:Background color seprate from the
+	main background color.

+	* SelectFg:Foreground color seprate from the
+	main foreground color.

-	* Inverted: Inverts the background and foreground colors.
+	* inverted: Inverts the background and foreground colors.

-	* RootFramePixmap: The pixmap to use with the root-frame.
+	* rootFramePixmap: The pixmap to use with the root-frame.

-	* ShadowPixmap: the pixmap for the shadows to use.
+	* shadowPixmap: the pixmap for the shadows to use.

 	* titleFont: Font used for titlebars.

+	* titleJustify: State where the titlebar text should be, options are:

+		-left

+		-center

+		-right

+	Default is `left`.

-	* appFont: Default font used for applications & menus.
+	* appFont: Default font used for applications, hover-context, & menus.

-	*
+	* hideAction: Hide the action button that's usally visable on the lefthand side of the titlebar.

 	* action button(can be excluded from view):